-- Typically, it is automatically run by another type checker. - Alternately, you can run just the Constant Value Checker, by supplying the following command-line options to javac: -processor org.checkerframework.common.value.ValueChecker
+- Typically, it is automatically run by another type checker.
+When using the Constant Value Checker as part of another checker, the statically-executable.astub file in the Constant Value Checker directory must be passed as a stub file for the checker. - Alternately, you can run just the Constant Value Checker, by supplying the following command-line options to javac: -processor org.checkerframework.common.value.ValueChecker -Astubs=statically-executable.astub